dkessner/APCS/src/docs/setup/installation_mac.md

 brew install geany
 ```

 Create an alias for the command line.

 ```
 alias geany=/Applications/Geany.app/Contents/MacOS/geany
 ```

+To set this alias every time you open a new Terminal window, add the alias line
+above to your `~/.zshrc` (or `~/.bashrc`) file.

 ## Create a GitHub account